smartspaces-io/smartspaces/BUILD.md

 ./gradlew installDev
 ```

-which will copy everything into /home/you/smartspaces/latest
+which will copy everything into `/home/you/smartspaces/latest`.

-If you are working with a couple of different containers, say one called mytest
+If you are working with a couple of different containers, say one called
+`mytest`
-in addition to using latest, you can use the command
+in addition to using `latest`, you can use the command

 ```
 ./gradlew -PdevHomeSubdir=mytest installDev
 ```

-which will copy everything into /home/you/smartspaces/mytest
+which will copy everything into `/home/you/smartspaces/mytest`.

 ## Building installers